Bernie Sanders on LGBTQ rights

-He’s for it.
-In 1999, Bernie voted against an amendment that would have prevented same-sex couples in Washington D.C. from adopting children.
+He supports it.
+In 1999, Bernie voted against an amendment that would have prevented same-sex couples in Washington D.C., from adopting children.

-Beyond the hot-button issue of same-sex marriage, the LGBTQ community faces discrimination in many other aspects of life.
+Members of the LGBTQ community face discrimination in many areas of life.
 Bernie believes that the LGBTQ community should have equal rights in all respects, including the right to be free of discrimination at school, in the workplace, and in the military.

 What has Bernie done to make attending school easier for LGBTQ youth?

-LGBTQ students are often the target of bullying; 55 percent say they feel unsafe attending class.
-Bernie signed the Student Non-Discrimination Act of 2011 and co-sponsored the Student Non-Discrimination Act of 2013.
+LGBTQ students are often the target of bullying; 59 percent say they feel unsafe attending class.
+35 percent said they missed a day at school because they felt unsafe.
+Bernie signed the Student Non-Discrimination Act of 2011 and cosponsored the Student Non-Discrimination Act of 2013.

 “We’ve got to end LGBT discrimination in the workplace.
 Vermont did this 22 years ago when it passed one of the first state laws in the country protecting lesbian and gay workers.
 Congress should have acted long ago, but Republicans have blocked action.
 The House won’t even allow a vote on the Employment Non-Discrimination Act that the Senate passed last year.
 That’s why the executive order that President Obama is signing on Monday is an important step in the right direction.”

 There are high levels of discrimination in the workplace against members of the LGTBQ community.
 Research shows that LGBTQ people are paid less and have fewer employment opportunities than non-LGBTQ Americans.